Welcome, Divine Beauty 💫

 Each piece I create is versatile.
 Waist beads that can also be worn as necklaces, anklets, or bracelets, and each one carries its own story.

-All my jewelry is handmade with care, passion, and intention, crafted in Geneva, Switzerland.
+Each creation is handmade with care, passion, and intention, with every stone chosen thoughtfully.

 Thank you again for visiting, and I hope you will enjoy the beauty, the craftsmanship, and the essence behind each piece.